WhiteCools/Cloudflare/README.md

 ### ☁️ Cloudflare Firewall Rules To Prevent DDOS Attacks ☁️

-Since Layer 7 Has Reached The Majority Of The Public Nowadays And Kids Sites Are Being Railed Best I Released This For Those Who Have Zero Idea What There Doing.
+Since Layer 7 Has Reached The Majority Of The Public Thanks To Github And Kids Sites Are Being Railed Best I Released This For Those Who Have Zero Idea What There Doing.
 There NOT The Best By Any Means However It Will Stop Most Attacks.

 ## ☁️ Firewall Rules ☁️